ucsb-cs148-w26/pj10-syllabus-to-cal-3pm/team/MVP_FOLLOWUP.md

 ## Counterpoints
 1. What makes this better than straight up just uploading this to google gemini?
-- How do you plan to manage costs of using api for a free app
+2. How do you plan to manage costs of using api for a free app
-- Why is an LLM necessary just for text parsing?
+3. Why is an LLM necessary just for text parsing?

 # Response Actions/Next Steps

+## Overall
+1. UI
+2. More accurate event creation
+3. User personalization
+4. Retroactive editing
+5. Study planner